naikshubham/Forecasting-using-Python/README.md

 results = adfuller(df['close'])
 ```
 - The results object is a tuple.
 The zeroth element is the test statistics.
-In this case its (-1.34).
-The more negative this number is, its more likely that the data is stationary.
+In this case its (-1.34). **The more negative this number is, its more likely that the data is stationary**.
 - 1st element is p-value : (0.60)
 If the p-value is <0.05, we reject the null hypothesis and assume that our time-series must be stationary.
 - The last item in the results object is the dictionary, this stores the critical values of the test statistics which equates the different p-values.